caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato's Justice.md

 		- Traders

 - [[UPSC/Plato's Justice|Plato's Justice]] is outcome of co-ordination of three classes.
-- Mutual benifits for all classes.
+- Mutual benefits for all classes.
 - Beyond gender.

 >[!Question]